howarthcd/FuzzySharpSQLCLR/README.md

-# FuzzySharp
+# FuzzySharpSQLCLR
-C# .NET fuzzy string matching implementation of Seat Geek's well known python FuzzyWuzzy algorithm.
+C# .NET fuzzy string matching implementation (by JakeBayer) of Seat Geek's well known python FuzzyWuzzy algorithm, with a SQL CLR wrapper for use in SQL Server.

 ## Usage